Van Gogh Museum is an art museum dedicated to the 19th-century painter Vincent Van Gogh and his contemporaries.

 The museum’s permanent collection includes over 200 paintings by Vincent van Gogh, 500 drawings, and more than 750 letters.

-With more than 2.5 million tourists every year, it is the most visited museum in Amsterdam.
+With more than 2.5 million tourists annually, it is Amsterdam’s most visited museum.

-In this article, we share everything you must know before buying Van Gogh Museum tickets.
+This article covers everything you must know before booking Van Gogh Museum tickets.

 What to expect at Van Gogh Museum